 Follow the steps in the article to retain the last LHP (Left Hand Pane) state across Acrobat launches.

 The Preferences dialog box defines a default page layout and customizes your application in many other ways.
-For viewing PDFs, examine the preferences options for Documents, General, Page Display, and 3D & Multimedia.
+For viewing PDFs, examine the preferences options for Documents, Full Screen, General, Page Display, and 3D & Multimedia.

 The preferences settings control how the application behaves whenever you use it; they are not associated with any particular PDF document.
 To access the preferences dialog, choose Edit > Preferences (Windows) or Acrobat / Adobe Acrobat Reader > Preferences (Mac OS).